Stability of Weighted Norm Inequalities: Boundedness properties of the Riesz transforms

 We have thus proved the following special case of Theorem \ref{stab} for the individual Riesz transforms $R_{1}$ and $R_{2}$.

 \begin{proposition} For every $\Gamma>1$ and $0<\tau<1$, there is a pair of positive weights $\left( \sigma,\omega\right) $ in $\mathbb{R}^{n}$ satisfying

 \end{proposition}

-The argument used in proving this proposition also shows that in the main theorem in \cite{AlSaUr}, the testing may be carried out over only cubes in any fixed dyadic grid $\mathcal{D}$, and here is one possible formulation of this improvement.
+The argument used in proving this proposition also shows that in any two weight $T1$ theorem for doubling pairs $(\sigma, \omega)$, the testing may be carried out over only cubes in any fixed dyadic grid $\mathcal{D}$, and here is one possible formulation of this improvement.